LoggingNewMemory/KLC_OS/README.md

 - You need at least 30 GB of RAM to build this
 - At least 200 Free storage (HDD or SSD)
 - There is a note (Notes.txt) That contains bootanim logo and default wallpaper path, and also system.img path.
 Hope it helps
+- Pay attention to the KLC_OS/treble_aosp/build.sh script.
+I also write something there

 1. Create a new working directory for your AOSP build and navigate to it: <br />
 `mkdir klc_os; cd klc_os`